shivashankarkammari/Formula1db1_project/README.md

 Dominant Driver and Team Extraction: Through meticulous analysis, the project identifies the dominant driver and team based on predefined criteria, providing a clear overview of Formula1 performance.

 Project Structure:

+src/: Contains Formula1 datasets.

-data/: Contains sample Formula1 datasets in different formats. notebooks/:Includes PySpark databricks scripts for data ingestion, transformation, and analysis.
+notebooks/:Includes PySpark databricks scripts for data ingestion, transformation, and analysis.
 Databricks notebooks for detailed walkthroughs and visualizations.

 How to Use:

 Clone the repository: git clone [https://github.com/shivashankarkammari/Formula1db1_project.git] Navigate to the project directory: cd Formula1db1_project Run PySpark scripts: spark-submit notebooks/ingestion